 Yellow or brown stained teeth Stained teeth are caused by tarter, which traps bacteria and causes infection.
 This is one of the first signs of a problem, and when addressed promptly with a good professional dental cleaning, it can usually be nipped in the bud.
 As with people once your pet’s teeth are stained deeply they may never be pearly white again without whitening treatments, which we do not do for our pets.
 But a cleaning can still remove the tarter and improve the health of the mouth even if the stains are more permanent.

-If your dog or cat has any of the signs listed above Contact our office @ 509-535-4903 to schedule a LOW COST dental consult.
+If your dog or cat has any of the signs listed above Contact our office @ 509-535-4903 to schedule a Pre-Dental examination.
 Taking care of the problem sooner rather than later not only reduces your pet’s pain and suffering, but also prevents more serious and costly problems down the line.

 If your pet is not eating, losing weight or lethargic chances are the teeth are not the only problem your pet has.
 It is very uncommon for pet's to stop eating, lose weight or become lethargic from dental disease alone.
 Please call our office to set up an exam as a dental consultation will not address everything your pet may need and a dental cleaning may not be safe or ideal for your pet until we ensure they are healthy.

-If your pet is exhibiting signs they need a dental cleaning please call to get the process started by setting up your low cost dental consultation.
-Our Dental Consults
+If your pet is exhibiting signs they need a dental cleaning or more please call to get the process started by setting up your pet's Pre-Dental Examination.

 Brushing your pet's teeth